 - Describes the challenges in thermal hydraulics related to the design and safety analysis of liquid metal cooled fast reactors

-- Presents the codes, methods, correlations, guidelines and limitations for liquid metal fast reactor thermal hydraulic simulations clearly
+- Includes the codes, methods, correlations, guidelines and limitations for liquid metal fast reactor thermal hydraulic simulations clearly

 Professionals (vendors, utilities, industry, academia) and (post-) graduate students who are employed or new to the field of liquid metal thermal hydraulics in nuclear applications